 Only a handful of people have lived as enviable a literary life as Roger Angell.
 After graduating from Harvard and serving in the Air Force during World War II, Angell got down to the business of writing and promptly found his way into The New Yorker.
-The author went on to contribute to the magazine for more than 80 years— and counting, because Angell is still alive and kicking at 97.
+The author went on to contribute to the magazine for more than 80 years.
+He died on May 20, 2022, at the age of 101.

-Over the course of his long career, Angell has established himself as a titan of nonfiction and has become particularly beloved for his writing on baseball—a sport he has covered with a quality of prose rarely been seen in sports writing.
-You could spend a lifetime reading Angell's pieces…but we recommend starting with these Roger Angell books, which show the heights of his talent and serve as great introductions to his full body of work.
+Over the course of his incredibly long career, Angell established himself as a titan of nonfiction and became particularly beloved for his writing on baseball—a sport he covered with a quality of prose rarely been seen in sports writing.
+You could spend a lifetime reading Angell's pieces…but we recommend starting with these Roger Angell books.
+Whether you're a longtime fan mourning his recent passing or only just discovering his work, these books show the heights of his talent.

 A Day in the Life of Roger Angell

 Angell's New Yorker pieces are as diverse as they are delightful.
 In this collection, Angell's short works of humorous writing are brought together.
 Parodies and comedies, fiction and nonfiction, poetry and prose: it's all here, and it’s all just another day for Roger Angell.

 The Summer Game is one of several collections of Angell’s legendary baseball prose.
 This volume takes a wide view of his work prior to 1972, covering a decade's worth of superior baseball writing.
 The baseball is superior, too: this is the volume to turn to if you want to read about Sandy Koufax and Willie Mays, the first dismal and later miraculous New York Mets, and the arrival of new teams in Houston and Montreal.